Kazuruf/volcano-map/README.md

 # Volcano Web Map

 This app presents an interactive map of volcanoes with pins showing the locations of volcanoes.
-It uses geocoded location data.
+It uses geocoded location data and the folium and pandas python libraries to show geojson data.

 ### Installation